rhinstaller/anaconda/CONTRIBUTING.rst

 Building installation images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Bulding the ISO is the most precise way to find the behavior of Anaconda in the installation environment.
+Building the ISO is the most precise way to find the behavior of Anaconda in the installation environment.
 However, it needs a lot of HW resources and time to build.
 During the build, you will be ask for ``sudo`` password.
 Unfortunately, it is required to run the build as root because the build process needs to work with ``/dev/loop`` devices.
 Please do not use `toolbx <https://github.com/containers/toolbox>`_ or `distrobox <https://github.com/89luca89/distrobox>`_ because the commands below are calling podman under root which is hard to achieve from inside of other container.